Washington Huskies softball: Field

 During their inaugural season of 1993, the Huskies' home field was across Lake Washington in Bellevue, at Hidden Valley Park.

 The Huskies opened the $2.2 million Husky Softball Stadium in 1994, adjacent to Husky Stadium.
 East of the football stadium's north grandstand, it shares the view of Mount Rainier to the southeast.
 The seating capacity is 1,000 in the main grandstand, with up to an additional 500 in bleacher seating.
 During the 2010 season, standing-room only tickets were sold before games, behind the main sections and along the walkways to the outfield general admission seating.
 The venue added lights in 2010 to be eligible to host NCAA tournament games (regionals and super regionals).
 Beginning in 2017, UW began allowing fans onto the bleachers behind the end zone at Husky Stadium, overlooking the right-field line for postseason games.

 On March 14, 2019, UW Athletics announced plans to build a "Softball Performance Facility" near Husky Softball Stadium which will contain batting cages and other training facilities.
 The original plan was to build it into the side of Husky Stadium, but since has been revised to have the facility be next to Nordstrom Tennis Center.
+A renovation of the softball stadium, which accommodates 1,500 spectators, was announced in 2026.